Services Must be Licensed & Types of Licences

 Any person at the service commits an offence (and may be fined up to $2,000) if they obstruct, hinder, resist, or deceive a person authorised by the Secretary of Education to enter the premises.
 (Education and Training Act, 2020, Sections 29, Sections 626, 627).

-Failing to meet any minimum standard
+Failing to meet minimum standards

 The Ministry of Education needs to know: